Revised 15 June 2014

 schneei, Schlecter D-, 3/8", greenish-white flowers, plant much like leucorhoda, but flowers like chlorantha - but half the size.
 Re-collected on Pohnpei, Caroline Islands, in 2010.

-scortechinii, King/Gamble D- 1/2", straw colored flowers; 4-6 in umbel; leaves moderately small, sometimes veins are red, on a scrambling vine.
+scortechinii, King/Gamble D- 1/2", straw colored flowers; 4-6 in umbel; leaves moderately small, sometimes leaves and veins are red, on a scrambling vine.
 Malaysia

 HOYA SIGILLATIS, The Silver Flecked Hoya